Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Photometric Analysis

 \subsection{Data Analysis and Photometric Modeling}

 In this section, we describe the data analysis and photometric modeling procedures for Zangetsu.
 We rely on the public {\texttt{deepCoadd}} imaging data reduced by the {\texttt{hscPipe}} (e.g., \citealt{hscpipeline}).
-We use the deepest $gri$-band coadd images from the \texttt{DUD} layer, which has worse PSF than the \texttt{WIDE} layer.
-However, the superior imaging depth benefits the study of LSB targets like Zangetsu.
-The coadd images are background-subtracted, with precise astrometric and photometric calibration, and are analyzed by the multi-band photometric measurements procedures in {\texttt{hscPipe}}.
-However, due to the proximity of Zangetsu to a saturated star, the highly ``crowded'' nature of deep images, and the challenges of modeling an LSB target, we conduct customized procedures to ensure the reliability of the photometric analysis on Zangetsu.
+We use the deepest $gri$-band coadd images from the \texttt{DUD} layer, which has a worse PSF than those from the \texttt{WIDE} layer.
+However, the much deeper imaging depth benefits the study of LSB targets such as Zangetsu.
+The coadd images are global background-subtracted using 2d polynomials in {\texttt{hscPipe} (detailed description in Sec 3.5 of \citealt{HSCDR3})}, with precise astrometric and photometric calibration, and are analyzed by the multi-band photometric measurements procedures in {\texttt{hscPipe}}.
+However, due to Zangetsu's proximity to a saturated star, the highly crowded nature of deep images, and the challenges of modeling an LSB target, we implement customized procedures to ensure the reliability of the photometric analysis of Zangetsu.